firesidefiction/firesidefiction.github.io/_drafts/Mexicanx-Scrapbook/my-experience-at-worldcon-76-as-part-of-the-mexicanx-initiative.md

 If in the middle of May 2018 you would’ve told me that I was going to apply for The Mexicanx Initiative created by two time Hugo Award winning illustrator, Mr. John Picacio, I would’ve laughed in your face.
 John Picacio is one of those names you only hear or read from other artists you follow because … well … he has this huge career you can only dream about, right?
 I’d been following John for a year or more on Twitter and I'd never actually made the connection that he was a Mexican-American artist before.
 2018 was the first year in the history of Worldcons that an Artist Guest of Honor was Mexican-American or had Mexican heritage.
 John realized that the Sci-Fi and Fantasy community might not be aware that there are many Mexicanx artists and authors who work in this field, so he decided to create a group of Mexicanx and bring them to Worldcon 76 with the help of wonderful sponsors.

-It wasn’t until Sara Félix posted about it a couple days before the deadline, when John specifically asked Mexicanas to apply, that I decided to give it a go.
+It wasn’t until Sara Felix posted about it a couple days before the deadline, when John specifically asked Mexicanas to apply, that I decided to give it a go.

 _I’m Mexican_ - My brain jumped right away to make this statement.
 _I’m an Artist_ - Yes I am!